Edb83/self-isolution/TESTING.md

   - If a new category is chosen, adds the activity_id to the new category's activity_list key and removes it from the old one.
   - Redirects to the user to the View Activity page.
   - Displays a Toast confirming activity has been successfully added.
+- If activity name chosen already exists in database (upper or lowercase):
+  - Redirects to the relevant Edit Activity page.
+  - Displays a Toast alerting that name already exists.

 **View Activity page**

 - The 'Back to Activities' button at the top of the page redirects to the Activities page.
 - The correct full-size image is displayed above the activity title, the dimensions of which are revealed in Chrome Dev Tools (see Image Resizing under Add Activity page above).
 - If the user is the creator of the activity or the admin, icons to delete or edit the activity are visible either side of the activity title, otherwise the row contains nothing but the title.
-- The edit button takes the user to the relevant Edit Activity page
+- The edit button takes the user to the relevant Edit Activity page.
 - The delete button brings up a confirmation modal:
   - Tapping/clicking the modal's 'Cancel' button closes the modal.
   - Tapping/clicking the 'Delete' button removes the activity from the collection and redirects the user to their Profile page along with a Toast confirming deletion (including the activity name).